-[Dissolved oxygen criteria in this table are in mg/L and apply as 24-hour averages.]
+[Dissolved oxygen criteria in this table are in mg/L and apply as 24-hour averages; associated minimum criteria are listed in Table 3 of clause (i) of this subparagraph.]

 [Dissolved oxygen criteria in this table apply at all stream flows at or above the indicated stream flow for each category.]